mhamilt/harpsichord-jack-tracking/README.md

 There is not much variation in the pitch of the jacks.
 On average the centre-to-centre is `14.02 mm`.
 Likely error between jacks would compound across the full length.
 This should be compensated for by the separate pcbs which have groups of 7 sensors.

 Space between the jacks is `9.75 mm`, meaning central pcbs will have to have less than half this distance (`4.875mm`) in order to slot together.

+###  Jack Travel

+Front jacks have a travel of about `8.5mm` and back jacks `9.0mm` between key release and full key press.

 ### PCB